Pernix

 Session

-Your message lands on a persistent thread.
+Your message lands on a persistent thread — text, images, audio, PDFs.
 Append-only.
 Resumable.
 Restart-proof.

 queue